baby nursery

 But you are only human.
 Once the initial jubilation begins to subside, all you will really want is a few quiet, precious moments with your new baby and a good night's rest.

-Make sure you pack the following items in your hospital bag to make sure you catch up on all the bonding time and sleep you deserve.
+Make sure you pack the items on this list in your hospital bag to make sure you catch up on all the bonding time and sleep you deserve.

 After The Excitement